Today we are joined by Ali Spittel, a Software Engineer and Developer Advocate at dev.to, who speaks with us about:

 Joel Hooks: I know you've done a lot of generative art type stuff, you mentioned doing art with CSS, which I need to research.
 I want to look more into that and see what you're doing there, cause I think that's very interesting.
 And then, there's P5JS and then even just a language like processing to create generative interactive art pieces, have you experienced that from the learning side, in terms of getting people interested and involved in solving those problems but in a very visual sort of way?
 Have you explored that at all?

 Ali Spittel: Totally, yeah I've done a workshop on learning code through generative art and I'm also doing another one later this spring using Python and there's a library build in called Turtle.
-So I'm gonna be teaching people Python through that.
+So I'm gonna be teaching people Python through that this Spring.
 That's pretty much what I'm very excited about, but I've also done a bunch of workshops on TSS art which I think is another great on-boarding tool up there.
 I think just focusing on people's interests and if somebody is already an artist and already likes building visual things, maybe that's a really good path for them to get into code.

 Joel Hooks: Is the Python Turtle like a tell-turtle drawing application.